Yeghen family

-Yeghen family, also known as Yakan (عائلة يكن; Yeğen ailesi; name meaning "Nephew") is an Egyptian aristocratic Family that had prominent members since the start of Muhammad Ali dynasty.
-They are closely related to the Royal Family.
+Yeghen family, also known as Yakan (عائلة يكن; Yeğen ailesi; name meaning "Nephew") is an Egyptian aristocratic family that had prominent members since the start of the Muhammad Ali dynasty.
+They are closely related to the royal family.

 Overview, history and name

 The Yeghen family descends from the Miralay Mustafa Bey, who married Zubayda Khanum, a sister of Muhammad Ali Pasha.
 Despite the family not being of direct lineage to Muhammed Ali Pasha, they were still heavily connected to royalty and maintained significant roles and influence in the country due to their close blood relation to the ruling family.